-Prof S Tilford

-Ms C Jeavons (Resigned 6 November 2021)

-Dr M C Watson

-Mr M R Oliver (Resigned 6 November 2021)

-Mrs S Thompson

-Mr T Theaker

-Dr P Owen

-Dr A M Coufopoulos

-Dr M Baybutt

-Mr R Lansman

 Prof S Palmer

 Miss A Towers

-Dr K Neil (Appointed 12 May 2021)
+Dr K Neil

-Ms A Whitcombe (Appointed 12 May 2021)
+Ms A Whitcombe

-( + + +
+Dr K Whittingham (Appointed 31 July 2022) Ms A Opare-Anoff (Appointed 31 July 2022)

-The council when complete consists of at least five m are over the age of 18, all of whom must support the nembers and not more that fifteen persons who being individuals objects.
+The council when complete consists of at least five members and not more that fifteen persons who being individuals are over the age of 18, all of whom must support the objects.

-President) , President Elect, Honorary Secretary, Hon ent (during the year immediately after ceasing to hold office as orary Treasurer, Honorary Editor and Honorary Newsletter Editor.
-In lows, Honorary Fellows, Full Members or Associate Members shall ried out at the Annual General Meeting.
+The council shall consist of the President, Past President (during the year immediately after ceasing to hold office as President), President Elect, Honorary Secretary, Honorary Treasurer, Honorary Editor, Honorary Newsletter Editor and Honorary Communications Officer.
+In addition, eight members of the Institute who are Fellows, Honorary Fellows, Full Members or Associate Members shall be appointed.
+Vacancies will be filled by election carried out at the Annual General Meeting.

-notified to the council.
-An ordinary member of the co General Meeting and if remains eligible maybe reapp t through a named representative whose contact details are ouncil shall be appointed to serve a period of three years at Annual pointed to serve for a further term of three years.
-An ordinary two consecutive terms but may be reappointed under the Articles if elapsed after ceasing to hold office.
+If any council member is a corporate body it must act through a named representative whose contact details are notified to the council.
+An ordinary member of the council shall be appointed to serve a period of three years at Annual General Meeting and if remains eligible maybe reappointed to serve for a further term of three years.
+An ordinary member of the council may not serve for more than two consecutive terms but may be reappointed under the Articles if eligible, after a period of not less than two years has elapsed after ceasing to hold office.

-Induction and Training of Trustees Two new trustees joined the Board in 2021 and info them. rmation concerning the Institute and its operation was shared with
+Induction and Training of Trustees

+Two new trustees joined the Board in 2022 and information concerning the Institute and its operation was shared with them.

-The trustees' report was approved by the Board of Tr rustees.
+The trustees' report was approved by the Board of Trustees.

 Ms S Cheater

 Trustee

-Dated:
+Dated: 23 August 2023

-Draft Financial Statements at 17 May 2022 at 14:16:47

-INSTITUTE OF HEALTH PROMOTION AND EDUCATION